gorbanevalex/gorbanevalex/README.md

 <h1>About Me:</h1>
 <p>I am a Frontend developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Russia.</p>

-- :telescope: This is my third year of front-end development.

 - :seedling: Creation of sites, online stores, stretching sites on control systems, writing scripts

 - :zap: In my free time I solve problems on CodeWars and continue to study new technologies